mortazavilab/Topyfic/workflow/snakemake/README.md

 -p \
 --verbose
 ```
-highmem
-standard

-Development hints: If you ran to any error `-p --verbose` would give you more detail about each run and will help you to debug your code.
+Development hints: If you run into any error `-p --verbose` would give you more detail about each run and help you to debug your code.

 ### 4. Further downstream analysis